-Prior to consideration, all candidates need to be accepted to AICASA and must submit a completed grant application and supporting documents where appropriate.
+Prior to consideration, all candidates need to be accepted to AUACAS and must submit a completed grant application and supporting documents where appropriate.

-Students who complete AICASA and are accepted to American University of Antigua College of Medicine may be eligible for continued grant funding.
-For details, visit AUA's website: auamed.org).
+Students who complete AUACAS and are accepted to American University of Antigua College of Medicine are eligible for continued grant funding.
+For details, visit AUACAS's website: auacas.org).